rileyhuo/syntax_view/README.md

-Please navigate to [sample_notebook.ipynb](sample_notebook.ipynb) to see the code for my syntactic profiling experiments.
+Please navigate to [sample_notebook.ipynb](sample_notebook.ipynb) to see the demonstration for my syntactic profiling experiments.